Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Preliminaries

 \begin{itemize} \item Select policy $\pi^i$ and roll it out in $\Mcal$, observing a reward-free trajectory $(s_1, a_1, \ldots, s_H, a_H)$. \item Query the available oracle(s) to obtain expert annotations. \end{itemize} \item \textbf{Goal:} Return policy $\hat{\pi}$ such that $J(\pie) -J(\hat{\pi}) $ is small, with a few number of queries to $\Otraj$ or $\Ostate$. \end{itemize}

 In practice, we expect the cost of querying $\Otraj$ to be higher than that of collecting a single offline expert trajectory~\cite{laskey2017comparing}.
 Since $H$ queries to $\Ostate$ can simulate one query to $\Otraj$, the cost of a single $\Ostate$ query should be at least $\frac{1}{H}$ the cost of $\Otraj$.
 Consequently, we also expect one $\Ostate$ query to be more expensive than obtaining an additional offline (state, expert action) pair.
 We denote the ratio between these two costs as $C$, where $C \geq 1$ is an application-dependent constant. \footnote{For practical settings such as human-in-the-loop learning with expert interventions~\cite{mandlekar2020human,spencer2020learning}, obtaining a short segment of corrective demonstrations may be cheaper than querying $\Ostate$ for each state therein.
-Here, we focus on a simplified setting and leave detailed cost modeling for such settings as interesting future work.}
+Thus, our cost model may need refinements to match practical applications, which we leave as interesting future work.}